habitat-sh/on-prem-builder/README.md

 If your Chef Habitat Builder on-prem instance will have continued outgoing internet connectivity, you may wish to periodically run the script to check for updates.

 1. Export your Personal Access Token as `HAB_AUTH_TOKEN` to your environment (e.g, `export HAB_AUTH_TOKEN=<your token>`)
-1. `sudo -E ./scripts/on-prem-archive.sh sync-packages http://${APP_HOSTNAME_OR_IP} base-packages`, passing the root URL of your new Chef Habitat Builder on-prem as the last argument.
+1. `sudo -E ./scripts/on-prem-archive.sh sync-packages http://${APP_HOSTNAME_OR_IP} base-plans`, passing the root URL of your new Chef Habitat Builder on-prem as the last argument.
 Replace `http` with `https` in the URL if SSL is enabled.

-The 'base-packages' parameter restricts the sync to a smaller subset of the core packages.
-If you wish to synchronize all core packages, omit the 'base-packages' parameter from the script.
+The 'base-plans' parameter restricts the sync to a smaller subset of the core packages.
+If you wish to synchronize all core packages, omit the 'base-plans' parameter from the script.
 Note that it will take much longer for the synchronization of all packages.
 Generally, it will only take a few minutes for base packages to synchronize.

 You can also run the sync-packages functionality to initially populate the local Chef Habitat Builder on-prem.